2016 scholarship winners (and David Eagleman)

 , are available to participating students.
-We distributed $20,000 in scholarship awards in 2014 and hope to match that for 2015.
+We distributed $20,000 in scholarship awards in 2016 and hope to match that for 2017.
 Scholarships are not limited to continued enrollment at MCC.
-However, only currently enrolled students at MCC are eligible to receive a scholarship (students who are enrolled in the fall 2014 semester but not spring 2015 will still be eligible for 2015).
-Additional awards other than scholarships were available in 2014 and might also continue to be available.
+However, only currently enrolled students at MCC are eligible to receive a scholarship (students who are enrolled in the fall 2016 semester but not spring 2017 will still be eligible for 2017).

-In addition to the judged distribution of scholarship awards, this year we had two $250 awards for the most popular student presentations (as voted by attendees), one for Brighton and one for Damon presentations.
-Winners (2014) were Andrea Erazo Espinoza and Ebony McLarty, respectively.
+In addition to the judged distribution of scholarship awards, this year we had two $250 awards for the most popular student presentations (as voted by attendees).

 Student presentations eligible for scholarship awards have been previously judged on the following criteria: The presentation's originality and creativity.